pkr-pk/pk-web/docs/modelowanie/08_Tree_Based_Methods.md

     (b) Create a diagram similar to the left-hand panel of Figure 8.14, using the tree illustrated in the right-hand panel of the same figure.
 You should divide up the predictor space into the correct regions, and indicate the mean for each region.

     ![](img/08_04b.png)

+5. Suppose we produce ten bootstrapped samples from a data set containing red and green classes.
+We then apply a classification tree to each bootstrapped sample and, for a specific value of $X$, produce 10 estimates of $P(\text{Class is Red} \mid X)$:

+    $$0.1, 0.15, 0.2, 0.2, 0.55, 0.6, 0.6, 0.65, 0.7, \text{ and } 0.75.$$

+    There are two common ways to combine these results together into a single class prediction.
+One is the majority vote approach discussed in this chapter.
+The second approach is to classify based on the average probability.
+In this example, what is the final classification under each of these two approaches?

+    * Majority vote:

+        Zliczenia $P(\text{Class is Red} \mid X) < 0.5 = 4$.

+        Zliczenia $P(\text{Class is Red} \mid X) \ge 0.5 = 6$.

+        Klasyfikacja jako `Red`.

+    * Average probability:

+        $4.5 / 10 = 0.45$

+        Klasyfikacja jako `Green`.